 From an aesthetic standpoint, both watches are comparable too.
 In particular, both watches feature an “aged” dial, which gives both watches a vintage, battle-scarred look.
 However, Spinnaker looks to have taken the aged aesthetic a step further by aging the bezel and the case as well, in a package that is reminiscent of watches from Out-of-Order.
 Which watch is better for you probably depends on your personal tastes.
 If the aged, battle-scarred aesthetic appeals to you, then the Spinnaker Wreck would likely be more up your alley.
 However, if you prefer a more modern aesthetic, then the Aries Gold Black Sea would be the better pick.

 When it comes to value, the Aries Gold Black Sea undeniably triumphs over the Spinnaker Wreck.
-At $180 USD, it is almost half the price of the Spinnaker Wreck, which starts at $315 USD on a leather strap and $350 USD on a bracelet.
+At $287, it is almost half the price of the Spinnaker Wreck, which starts at $315 USD on a leather strap and $350 USD on a bracelet.
 Given how similar both watches are in terms of specifications and design, the Black Sea is clearly the better value proposition.
-Granted, the Spinnaker Wreck does have a domed sapphire crystal, but that is not sufficient to make up for the ~$135 USD difference.

 Conclusion – so the Aries Gold Black Sea “shiok” or not?

-For those interested in the Black Sea, you can use the promo code “WAHSOSHIOK” to enjoy a crazy 50% off all Aries Gold watches online!
-After the discount, this variant of the Black Sea can be had for only $179.50 USD/ ~S$240, which is an absolute steal.
-If you’re not a fan of the corroded dial, or have a tighter budget, there’s also a version with a matte black dial priced at $139.50 USD/~S$187, and an interesting blacked out variant with a green dial at $164.50 USD/ ~S$220.
+For those interested in the Black Sea, you can use the promo code “WAHSOSHIOK” to enjoy a crazy 20% off all Aries Gold watches online!
+After the discount, this variant of the Black Sea can be had for only $287, which is an absolute steal.
 For those looking for a well-built, visually intriguing dive watch that won’t burn a hole in the pocket, the Aries Gold Black Sea deserves your attention.

 View the Aries Gold Black Sea collection here.